IoTFileTracker: The Gold Standard in Physical Record Intelligence

 • Step 1: Box Association (The Container): The process begins by creating a digital container.
 Users scan a unique Archive Box Barcode.
 The system recognizes this as a “Parent” object—a vessel that will hold other records.

-• Step 2: Rapid Association (The Fill): As users pack the box, they scan the barcode of every individual file folder being placed inside.
+• Step 2: Rapid Association (The Fill): As users pack the box, they scan the barcode on each file folder they place inside.

 • Step 4: Precise Location Mapping: Finally, the box is placed in the archive.
 The user scans the Shelf Location Barcode (e.g., “Aisle 4, Shelf B”) and then the Box Barcode.
-The database is instantly updated: users can now search for a specific file and be directed not just to the room, but to the exact box on the exact shelf.
+The system instantly updates the database, allowing users to search for a specific file and locate the exact box on the exact shelf, not just the room.

 "Needle in a Haystack" Retrieval

 The ultimate test of an archive is retrieval.
-When a 5-year-old file is urgently needed for an audit, you cannot afford to rummage through hundreds of boxes.
+When an audit urgently requires a 5-year-old file, the process cannot involve rummaging through hundreds of boxes.

 • Search & Retrieve: Users type the file name or number into the software.